-With IAC, the tumor in the liver receives the drug, and the liver breaks down most of the drug before it can reach the rest of the body.
+With intra-arterial chemotherapy (IAC), the tumor in the liver receives the chemotherapy drug, Most of which is broken down by the liver before it can reach the rest of the body.
 As a result, IAC may cause fewer side effects than traditional chemotherapy treatment.

 What is intra-arterial chemotherapy?

 Intra-arterial chemotherapy (IAC) delivers chemotherapy drugs directly to a tumor, while reducing exposure to healthy tissues.
 This delivery method also reduces side effects, like nausea and vomiting, and enhances the cancer-killing properties of the drugs.

 How it works